Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Results

-In order to find the best fit to the lattice data, the parameters and the normalizations need to be chosen so as to minimize a joint error function $\chi$ combining the individual errors $\chi_X$, with $X\in\left\{F,D,Z,M\right\}$:
+In this section, we fit the one- and two-loop expressions for the dressing functions to the lattice data.
+The perturbative expressions depend on three parameters defined at the initial scale $\mu_0$ of the RG flow: the renormalized coupling $\smash{\lambda_0\equiv\lambda(\mu_0)}$, the renormalized gluon mass $\smash{m_0\equiv m(\mu_0)}$ and the renormalized quark mass $\smash{M_0\equiv M(\mu_0)}$.
+In addition to these three parameters, we have adjustable normalization factors ${\cal N}_X$, with $\smash{X\in\{D,F,Z\}}$.
+In order to find the best fit to the lattice data, the parameters and the normalizations need to be chosen so as to minimize a joint error function $\chi_{DFZ}$ combining the individual errors $\chi_X$, with $\smash{X\in\left\{D,F,Z\right\}}$: